 How moreporks hunt and what they eat

 Moreporks are nocturnal hunters, most active around dusk and again just before daylight.
 During the day they roost quietly in dense foliage or tree cavities, and if spotted by smaller birds they risk being mobbed, which is one of the ways birdwatchers sometimes locate them.
 When darkness falls, their hunting style is straightforward and effective: they perch on a branch, scan and listen for prey below, then pounce from the perch.
+Wikipedia likewise describes the morepork hunting by pouncing on prey from tree perches pounce from the perch.
 The combination of silent flight feathers, excellent low-light vision, and acute hearing makes them efficient predators even in near-total darkness.

 Diet studies based on stomach contents and regurgitated pellets show that insects make up a large proportion of what moreporks eat.
 Moths, weta, and beetles are consistently common in the data.
 Beyond invertebrates, moreporks also take small lizards, mice, and occasionally small birds.
 The pellets they cough up after digesting a meal, made of indigestible fur, feathers, and insect exoskeleton, are one of the best ways researchers track exactly what a local population is eating.